 Many lenders allow you to get prequalified before you officially apply.
-This process allows you to see if you have a good chance of getting approved and, if so, what your interest rate might look like.
+This process will enable you to see if you have a good chance of getting approved and, if so, what your interest rate might look like.

-If you’re having a hard time getting approved for a personal or classic car loan, consider asking someone with great credit to cosign your loan.
+If you’re having a hard time getting approved for a personal or classic car loan, consider asking someone with excellent credit to cosign your loan.
 Just be sure to pay off the loan on time, or you may damage your relationship.

 Are you looking to secure a personal loan to finance your restoration?
 Different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
 Find out the best rate you qualify for using SuperMoney’s free.
 And once you’ve got your car restored and drivable, you can explore classic car auto insurance here.